Abu Dhabi employees in fix over losing Dubai life

 "This can partly be attributed to the government regulations to reduce the level of commuting from Dubai," said David Dudley, regional director of Jones Lang LaSalle, adding other factors such as government spending may have also contributed.

-But some are sceptical that the new rule will have much impact.
+But some are skeptical that the new rule will have much impact.

 "Not everyone is going to make the move, so rush hour traffic won't decrease, nor will we see a surge in demand for homes in Abu Dhabi, at least in the short term," said an executive of an Abu Dhabi government-owned entity, who declined to be named.

-"We have to be civilised and make exceptions based on the merits of the case," he said.
+"We have to be civilized and make exceptions based on the merits of the case," he said.

 (Editing by Carmel Crimmins and Will Waterman)